 All the HSBC Group's business activities must be fully documented in manuals or compendia of procedures.
-Functional Instruction Manuals are used to outline how specific risks are managed.
-They define the minimum risk management and control requirements that must be adopted throughout the organisation to ensure consistency and appropriate management of each risk in the taxonomy.
-They contain detailed policies and procedures relating to a specific business or function, product or activity, which must be adhered to throughout the HSBC Group, barring dispensation granted by the Functional Instruction Manual's owner for the HSBC Group.
+Functional Instruction Manuals contain detailed policies and procedures relating to a specific business or function, product or activity, which must be adhered to throughout the HSBC Group, barring dispensation granted by the Functional Instruction Manual's owner for the HSBC Group.